cloudfour/pleasantest/README.md

 - Since it is its own test runner, it does not integrate with Jest, so you still have to run your non-browser tests separately.
 Fortunately, the test syntax is almost the same as Jest, and it uses Jest's `expect` as its library.
 - There is [no watch mode yet](https://github.com/microsoft/playwright-test/issues/33).

-## Limitations
+## Limitations/Architectural Decisions

+### Out of scope/separate projects

+- **Visual Regression Testing**: You can use [`jest-image-snapshot`](https://github.com/americanexpress/jest-image-snapshot#see-it-in-action) to do visual regression testing.
+- **No Synchronous DOM Access**: Because Jest runs your tests, Test Mule will never support synchronously and directly modifying the DOM.
+While you can use [`utils.runJS`](#testmuleutilsrunjscode-string-promisevoid) to execute snippets of code in the browser, all other browser manipulation must be through the provided asynchronous APIs.
+This is an advantage [jsdom](https://github.com/jsdom/jsdom)-based tests will always have over Test Mule tests.

 ### Temporary Limitations

 - **Browser Support**: We only support Chromium for now.
 We have also tested connecting with Edge and that test was successful, but we do not yet expose an API for that.
 We will also support Firefox in the near future, since Puppeteer supports it.
 We have prototyped with integrating Firefox with Test Mule and we have seen that it works.
 We will not support Safari/Webkit [until Puppeteer supports it](https://github.com/puppeteer/puppeteer/issues/5984).
 We will not support Internet Explorer. ([Tracking issue](https://github.com/cloudfour/test-mule/issues/32))
-- **Visual Regression Testing**: Test Mule does not have an integrated approach for screenshot diffing/visual regression testing.
-For now, you can use [`jest-image-snapshot`](https://github.com/americanexpress/jest-image-snapshot#see-it-in-action), which should work fine.
-Eventually, we may have an integrated approach. ([Tracking issue](https://github.com/cloudfour/test-mule/issues/33))
 - **Tied to Jest**: For now, Test Mule is designed to work with Jest, and not other test runners like Mocha or Ava.
 You could _probably_ make it work by loading Jest's `expect` into the other test runners, but this workflow has not been tested. ([Tracking issue](https://github.com/cloudfour/test-mule/issues/34))

-### Permanent Limitations

-- **No Synchronous DOM Access**: Because Jest runs your tests, Test Mule will never support synchronously and directly modifying the DOM.
-While you can use [`utils.runJS`](#testmuleutilsrunjscode-string-promisevoid) to execute snippets of code in the browser, all other browser manipulation must be through the provided asynchronous APIs.
-This is an advantage [jsdom](https://github.com/jsdom/jsdom)-based tests will always have over Test Mule tests.